 Bryter LayterWaterproof Jacket Yellow

 Test Your MettleWomens Road Insulated Jacket Shadow Lime

 You know what they say: if your ride isn’t on Strava, it didn’t happen.
 But Komoot has carved itself out a nice niche that doesn’t overlap much with Strava and that gives cyclists a different experience.
 What does each app offer, what do they cost, and which should you choose?

-Strava and Komoot give you different functionality to support your cycling: Strava is focussed on your performance and who’s top dog on ride segments, Komoot is more about the journey, mapping it out and documenting it with photos and narrative.
+Strava and Komoot are both really popular cycling apps and although they offer some of the same functionality, their emphasis is very different.
+Strava is focussed on your performance and training and who’s top dog on ride segments, while Komoot is more about the journey, mapping it out and documenting it with photos and narrative.

 So they’re aimed at rather different audiences: Strava at riders looking to compete and up their game and Komoot at those more out to enjoy the riding experience.
 It’s worth noting too that both apps support other outdoor activities like running and hiking.

 Much of Komoot’s offering is geared to mapping out a route which you can then follow.
 It uses OpenStreetMap data, but enhances it so that features like woodland, railway lines and cycle paths stand out more.
 Other users will often have marked up features like viewpoints and quiet roads, making these easier to spot and include in your planned routes (which Komoot calls Tours).